 CRIM 314.
 Security.
 (3) An overview of security including the history and future of security, career opportunities in security, specialized security fields, risk management, crime prevention, and technological services.
-Prerequisite: Criminal Justice 101 with a grade of C or better or permission of instructor.
+Prerequisite: CRIM 101 with a grade of C or better, or permission of instructor.

 CRIM 325.
 Criminal Investigations.
 (3) This course is designed to introduce students to the unique aspects of criminal investigation.
-Students will explore investigative theory; the collection and preservation of evidence including the legal aspects, sources of information, concepts of interviewing, and interrogation; the use of forensic sciences; and trial preparation.
+Students will explore investigative theory, the collection and preservation of evidence including the legal aspects, sources of information, concepts of interviewing and interrogation, the use of forensic sciences, and trial preparation.
 Emphasis will be placed on investigative techniques employed, identification of motives and modus operandi, and the use of informants.
 Learning how to gather information through interviews and interrogation and applying legal concepts to solving crime will be important focuses of the course.
 The course will also examine concepts and methods of investigation of specific forms of crime (for example, homicide, sexual assault, arson, and robbery).
-Prerequisite: Criminal Justice 101 with a grade of C or better.
+Prerequisite: CRIM 101 with a grade of C or better.